-Badass Marine pilot buys a Harrier jet so he can keep flying after retirement
+This Marine pilot bought a Harrier jet to keep flying after retirement

 Some senior citizens retire to Florida.
 Marine Lt.
 Col. Art Nalls retired to the cockpit of his privately-owned AV-8B Harrier “jump jet.”